 Ennerdale Brewery

 Inside the Ennerdale brewery, this restaurant serves tasty food made with local ingredients.
 A great place to go if you love craft beer and want to try local ales.
 They have a large menu with vegetarian and vegan options.
-You can easily it with combined a walk around Ennerdale lake.
+You can easily combine it with a walk around Ennerdale lake.

 Booking advised especially in the evening, Dog accepted, https://www.ennerdalebrewery.co.uk/